lokeam/quebec-kilo-portfolio/docs/architecture.md

 ## Overview

-Q-KO (pronounced "queue koh") is a "collector's companion" media management and billing tool designed for gamers.
+QKO (pronounced "queue koh") is a "collector's companion" media management and billing tool designed for gamers.
 It tracks and manages metadata and associated expenses for physical and digital media collections.

 ## Table of Contents